pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0107.md

 ### [**Composable Architecture Navigation**][tca-nav]

-And last, but not least, or most recently finished series (and most ambitious) [builds all new navigation tools][tca-nav], from scratch, for the [Composable Architecture][tca-gh].
+And last, but not least, our most recently finished series (and most ambitious) [builds all new navigation tools][tca-nav], from scratch, for the [Composable Architecture][tca-gh].
 We were able to unify all forms of navigation, from alerts and sheets to drill-downs and stacks, under a few very simple APIs.
 We also improved the correctness and power of these tools by making sure that